 The Immersion into Truth – Uniting Science, Religion and Art for the Ultimate Human Experience

-The search for truth is universal and constant.
-It has three inseparable pillars – science, religion, and art:
+The search for fundamental truth, God, is universal and constant.
+It has three inseparable pillars – science, religion, and spirituality:

-The integration of science and religion, previously seen as unnecessary, is only inevitable.
+The integration of science, religion and spirituality, previously seen as unnecessary, is only inevitable.

 Science, in its pure form, is a relentless pursuit of truth, aiming to understand the world and improve our lives.
 Science has endured without necessarily embracing religion or God, and at times, even by rejecting them.
 This endurance persists because the ultimate goal of science is to explore and uncover the fundamental principles governing our enigmatic universe.